chocolatey/docs/input/en-us/central-management/usage/service/message-processing.md

 ## Poison Messages

-Starting in version 0.8.0 of the Chocolatey Central Management service there is now an additional folder for deployment messages.
-Processed messages that failed to update the status of the deployment will be moved to the folder specified in [`DeploymentStepResultMessagesFailedFolderPath`](xref:ccm-usage-service-configuration#deploymentstepresultmessagesfailedfolderpath) after the update has been tried 3 times.
+Starting in version 0.8.0 of the Chocolatey Central Management service there is now an additional folder for Deployment Step messages.
+Processed messages that failed to update the status of the Deployment Step will be moved to the folder specified in [`DeploymentStepResultMessagesFailedFolderPath`](xref:ccm-usage-service-configuration#deploymentstepresultmessagesfailedfolderpath) after the update has been tried 3 times.
 Files in this directory are not deleted by the Chocolatey Central Management service.

 See the additional information below for computers which have reported in the status of their Chocolatey packages, or for older versions of Chocolatey Central Management service.